piotrmurach/tty-progressbar/README.md

 ### 6.1 new

 The multi progress bar can be created in two ways.
-If you simply want to group multiple progress bars you can create multi bar like so:
+If you simply want to group multiple progress bars together, you can create multi bar without a format string like so:

 ```ruby
 TTY::ProgressBar::Multi.new
 ```

-However, if you want a top level multibar that tracks all the registered progress bars then provide a formatted string:
+However, if you want a top level multibar that tracks progress of all the registered progress bars then you need to provide a formatted string:

 ```ruby
 TTY::ProgressBar::Multi.new("main [:bar] :percent")